lsaravia/SpeciesRankSurface/srsdq.md

-# Multifractal analysis of multispecies spatial distributions
+# Species rank distributions in space: a multifractal analysis

 **Leonardo A. Saravia**, Ph.D.